 Atom3 forms the concatenation of Atom1 and Atom2.
-At least two of the arguments must be instantiated to atoms, integers or floating point numbers.
-For ISO compliance, the instantiationpattern -, -, + is allowed too, non-deterministically splitting the 3-th argument into two parts (as append/3 does for lists).
-See also string\concat/3.
+At least two of the arguments must be instantiated to atoms.
+This predicate also allows for the mode (-,-,+), non-deterministically splitting the 3-th argument into two parts (as append/3 does for lists).
+SWI-Prolog allows for atomic arguments.
+Portable code must use atomic\concat/3 if non-atom arguments are involved.